lcutlipmason/STGScripts/README.md

 These scripts are to support a migration from SVN to GIT.
 They pull a single SVN repository with multiple modules and individual stdlayout under each module.
 It then combines them into a single repository based on the project file you give it.

 This was made to support a Mass Migration effort
+##Prerequisites
+* BASH
+* cygwin or linux (tested on both)
+* SVN (1.8+)installed and on the system path
+* GIT (2.1.4+) installed and on the system path
+* SVNRepository credentials saved locally (otherwise it will ask you to login if authentication is required).
+* Enough HD space for the repositories (+3X their size)
+* A home directory (current scritps are defaulted to the current user home dir)
+* Patience and Knowledge

 ##Files:
 * svnauthors.sh